temp-somelk/ekunazanu.dev.archive/content/blog/probabilistic-data-structures.md

 ### Hashing

 So how do we store information using less information?
 Hashing.
 Well, sort of.
-Assuming an n-bit hashing fuction whose result is perfectly random, .
-This means we can $m$ bits.
+Assuming an $n$-bit hashing fuction whose result is perfectly random, we can use it to create an $m = 2^{n}$ bit bitstring and map the output to it.
+This means for every element, regardless of its size will use just one bit.
+The value of $m$ is decided based on our tolerance for hash collisions.
+For now we'll assume about 10 bits per element to keep hash collision below 1%.

 ``` goat {caption="m-bit Bitstring"}
 .---+---+---+---+---+---+---+---+   +---.